batikim09/LIVE_SER/README.md

 `sudo apt-get install python-pip python-dev libhdf5-dev portaudio19-dev'

 For mac osx, you should install portaudio and pulseaudio using brew as follows:
+(if you do not have brew, then type:
+/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)")

 brew install portaudio